JunYongJeong/JunYongJeong.github.io/index.md

 ## Education
 Date | Degree | School
 -----|-------|--------
-2014.02 | B.S at Dept of Industrial Engineering (Minor at Mathematics) | Hanyang University, Rep of Korea 2016.02 | M.S at Dept of Industrial and Management Engineering | POSTECH, Rep of Korea 2016.02 ~ 2020.02 (Expected)  | Ph.D at Dept of Industrial and Management Engineering | POSTECH, Rep of Korea
+2014.02 | B.S at Industrial Engineering (Minor at Mathematics) | Hanyang University, Rep of Korea 2016.02 | M.S at Industrial and Management Engineering | POSTECH, Rep of Korea 2016.02 ~ 2020.02 (Expected)  | Ph.D at Industrial and Management Engineering | POSTECH, Rep of Korea

 ## References